Siege of El Obeid: Battle of El Obeid (May 30-September 1)

 Clashes erupted again on May 30, after a failed RSF attempt to capture the El Obeid airport.
 However, another RSF attack on the Arab Market in the city succeeded.
 Three civilians were killed in the airport attack.
 On June 2, World Food Programme warehouses were ransacked, with the organization releasing a statement deploring the attack.
-By June 8, the schools housing refugees had closed, and the city was without power and water.
+By June 8, schools housing refugees had closed, and the city was without power and water.
 Infant mortality rates in the city had spiked.
 Humanitarian supplies were unable to reach the city, due to raids by RSF forces on the roads between El Obeid and White Nile state.
-On June 13, RSF forces captured the northeastern road leading to El Obeid, near the town of Bara.
+On June 13, RSF forces captured the northeastern road leading to El Obeid, near the town of Bara, thereby placing the city under full siege.
 RSF militiamen attempted to hijack cars from Bara civilians, but protests erupted.
-The RSF also conducted attacks in El Rahad.
+The RSF also conducted attacks on El Rahad.
 However, electricity was restored in El Obeid on June 13.

 Residents of El Obeid stated on June 14 that the Sudanese Army launched airstrikes against RSF positions in the city.
 This was followed up on June 15 by aerial bombings by the SAF, displacing 64 families.
 Around this time, RSF forces also raided the El Obeid oil refinery, which had been deserted by Sudanese Army troops at the start of the war.
 Fighting continued in El Rahad as well, with civilians digging trenches to defend against RSF attacks.
 Just a day later on June 16, the killing of six suspected RSF fighters by civilians in El Rahad, and the reprisal RSF attack that killed four, prompted many civilians in El Rahad to flee.
 By mid-June, twenty civilians had been killed in the renewed attacks.